edkolev/evil-goggles/README.md

 ;; run `M-x list-faces-display` in a fresh emacs to get a list of faces on your emacs
 ```

-- To pulse the visual hint, rather than just show and hide it (experimental):
+- To pulse the visual hint, rather than just show and hide it:

 ``` emacs-lisp
 (setq evil-goggles-pulse t)